noetlctl CLI Overview

 # Verbose mode

-noetl run automation/test.yaml --verbose
+noetl run automation/test.yaml -v

 Variable Priority (highest to lowest):